xcsp3team/PyCSP3-models/realistic/BusScheduling/README.md

-# Problem BusScheduling
+# Problem: BusScheduling

 Problem 022 of csplib.

-Bus driver scheduling can be formulated as a set paritioning problem.
+Bus driver scheduling can be formulated as a set partitioning problem.
 These consist of a given set of tasks (pieces of work) to cover and a large set of possible shifts, where each shift covers a subset of the tasks and has an associated cost.
 We must select a subset of possible shifts that covers each piece of work once and only once: this is called a partition.